pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_objects.md

 ## Channel members

+Members are users (UUIDs) associated with a channel.

 ### Get channel members

-Returns a list of channel members.
-Includes user metadata when available.
+Returns a list of channel members; includes user metadata when requested.

 #### Method(s)